8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md

             --labels mesh_id=${MESH_ID}
         ```

-    - Notice that you are specifying the machine type, the number of nodes, the namespace for the workload identity (security), the VPC subnetwork, and the key-value label for the Anthos Mesh Service Dashboard.
+    - Notice that you are specifying the machine type, the number of nodes, the namespace for the workload identity (security), the VPC subnet, and the key-value label for the Anthos Mesh Service dashboard.
 In addition, you're enabling Stackdriver for Kubernetes, which is now called Monitoring and Logging.

     - This process may take several minutes to complete.
 Your output should look similar to this: